 A large population of Gurez still lives in the traditional log huts.
-The log huts are being made in such a way which suits the topography of the area.
-Big wooden logs are used to construct the huts which protect the men and livestock from harsh climatic conditions of the winter.
+The log huts are being made in such a way that suits the topography of the area.
+Big wooden logs are used to construct the huts which protect the men and livestock from the harsh climatic conditions of the winter.

 Unique culture and traditions

 Though 100% of the population is Sunni Muslims still the area has uniquely inherent traditions and cultures for each and every aspect of life.

 The river originates from Kaobal and traverses through the whole valley of Gurez.
 In Gurez it is joined by another tributary called Burzil Nallah.
 The ice-cold water of the river is the habitat for the brown rainbow trout.
 A 330 MW power project is being constructed on this river in Gurez.